Azure-Samples/lab-instructions/DevDivLearningDay-Sept28-2021.md

 3. For **Framework**, select .NET 5
 4. For **Authentication Type**, choose Microsoft identity platform
 5. The connected services window appears, and starts the Microsoft identity platform configuration.
 Click Finish in the Required components dialogue.
-6. Click Configure on Microsoft identity platform.You'll see the list of tenants where you are a user.
+6. If this is the first time you use this experience, click **Configure** on **Microsoft identity platform** in the connected services page.
+If this is not the first time, the page will open automatically.
+You'll see the list of tenants where you are a user.
 Choose one from the list.
 7. Click the Green plus sign to create a new app in the selected tenant.
 Give it a name, and Click Register.
 The app will be created in Azure AD.
 8. Click Next.
 Then Finish.